top of page

 With waving hands, I directed Lecia to our chest of clothes.
 “You hurry.”

 Mother shouldered a pouch of food, and I one of water.
-We fled north in darkness, jostled among our villagers, even as the number of lights around us increased.
+We fled north in darkness, jostled amongst our villagers, even as the number of lights around us increased.
 It was not the kind of attack I had heard in stories.
 I had never seen the strong men in our village so afraid.

 “I don’t like it out here,” Lecia said.